CircuitVerse/Interactive-Book/docs/MSI/msi.md

 Digital systems obtain binary-coded data and information that are continuously being operated on in some manner.
 Some of the operations include:

-1. decoding and encoding
+1. Multiplexing
-2. multiplexing
+2. Demultiplexing
-3. demultiplexing comparison
+3. Decoding and Encoding

 All of these operations and others have been facilitated by the availability of numerous ICs in the MSI (medium-scale-integration) category.